 (Still) An upright still, where the condenser forms part of the still, sitting as a cooling bucket at the top in the still’s ‘hat’.
-You can see a diagram on our About Distillation page.
 Its upright nature is good for distilling spirits, as it creates more reflux than a simple pot still, yielding slightly higher ABV outputs (around 85%).
 The bucket condenser is not as efficient at cooling as other stills, so distillations can tend to run hotter and faster than pot stills.
 Alquitar are also good for distilling barks and resins, where a higher distillation temperature is a benefit, rather than a disadvantage.

 There is a labelled diagram of an alquitar on our About Distillation page.